PhpGt/StyleGuide/directories-files-namespaces/path-mapping.md

 ### Web-mapping example

 If a PHP class acts as a controller for page logic its pathname must correspond to the requested URL it serves.
-Hyphens in URLs are dropped, upper-casing the words.
+Hyphens in URLs are kept in filenames, but are dropped in class names, upper-casing the words instead.

 A consistent set of rules must be used.
 Assuming a project's root directory is at `/app`, the base page directory is set to `./src/page`, and the class suffix for pages is `Page`:

 URL requested `http://example.com/user/advanced-settings`

-`/app/src/page/user/settings.php`:
+`/app/src/page/user/advanced-settings.php`:

 ```php
 <?php